Fios-Quest/YouTube-Scripts/src/fun/rust-is-hard.md

 They'll think something is wrong with them the first time they struggle

-The truth is, programming is hard,
+The truth is, programming _is_ hard,

-no matter how long you do it for, it remains hard,
+no matter how long you do it for

+it remains hard,

 but you can do it

-All you need to succeed is to want to do it
+All you really need to succeed

+is to want to do it

 To keep going

-To push on until th task at hand is done
+To push on until the task at hand is done

 Rust is no different

 ## Why is Rust uniquely called out?

-So why is Rust uniquely called out as hard,
+So why _is_ Rust uniquely called out as hard,

 even by those who've mastered it?